kalenjohnson/wp-bootstrap-acf/README.md

 ## Installation

-1. Download this plugin and place it in your `plugins` folder in your Wordpress installation Alternatively, if you are using [Composer](https://getcomposer.org) to load plugins, you can add this code to your composer.json file:
+1. Download this plugin and place it in your `plugins` folder in your WordPress installation Alternatively, if you are using [Composer](https://getcomposer.org) to load plugins, you can add this code to your composer.json file:

 		{